If you read some of the reviews for Hotel Negresco, you’d strongly consider staying elsewhere.

 Most days the doorman will let you in to have a look at the reception and reception rooms downstairs.
 As you wander past the Renoir statue at the bottom of the stairs, you will come into this wonderful round space (which I am sure has a more formal name.)
 Usually, you will be opposite a revolving statue of a large yellow lady.
 This is the famous work from Niki de Saint Phalle.

-Venture into the loos (or restrooms for my American friends) and you will see yet another set of unique art.
+Venture into the bathrooms (or restrooms for my American friends) at the Hotel Negresco and you will see yet another set of unique art.
 The gents is decorated like a Hussars’s camp, complete with full-scale hussar looking at you.
 (TO be honest, a historian may correct me on the Hussar bit, but he’s an old-fashioned soldier anyway..)
 This is what we’d pop in to see on those early visits to Nice.

 Dining at Hotel Negresco